The J&D Curriculum Think Tank

 If we want our students to be creative, critical thinkers who are unafraid to take risks that broaden their minds, then professional development should provide the very same experience for teachers.
 That is why there is no pre-packaged curriculum here.
 You will be given raw J&D materials, just enough structure and guidance, and the chance to practice lessons you create with your cohort.

 Why this approach?
-It’s very simple: you and your students are unique individuals in a particular context.
+It’s simple: you and your students are unique individuals in a particular context.
 Both your individuality and context are key to teaching and learning.
 The way Dr. Wes teaches students in Oakland, California, may not be the best way for someone else with a different background (teaching, musical, racial, gender, age, etc.) to teach their students.
 So, instead of providing you with a pre-packaged curriculum, Dr. Wes will take you through key J&D activities and guiding principles, you will experience a lesson or two, but the bulk of your time will be spent diving into the J&D materials and creating lessons that will work for your students.
-This is not only apropos to the jazz aesthetic itself, it is necessary for good teaching.
+This is apropos to the jazz aesthetic itself.
+It is also necessary for good teaching.

 If you’re thinking, “I’m not a musician,” or, “But I don’t know anything about jazz,” don’t worry!
 Though Dr. Wes studied jazz theory and jazz history in college, he is not a jazz musician.
 The very focus of the Curriculum Think Tank is to find ways that you—yes, even you—can integrate jazz into your teaching.